STEP THREE: Make Your Can’t-Miss List

 >> What should I do while I’m here? <<

 You made it to Step Three!
 Up until now, the steps have been pretty simple….but it’s time to dig into the nitty-gritty of trip planning.

-Your task now is to decide what you want to see while you are in Zion.
+Your task now is to decide what you want to see while you are in Glacier.
 This will likely involve several hours of planning and research.

-Or…if you’d like to bypass this step, you should take a look at this Zion Itinerary.
+Or…if you’d like to bypass this step, take a look at this Glacier Itinerary.
 I’ve already done all the hard work for you!

 Now it’s time to get out your notes and laptop and get ready to research.

-First, make a list of the things you absolutely don’t want to miss while you are in Zion.
+First, you’ll want to make a list of the things you absolutely don’t want to miss while you are in Glacier.

 These are the big points of interest that initially piqued your interest in taking a trip to the park.

-If it’s your first time to Zion, this list will probably include places like Angels Landing, the Narrows, or the Emerald Pools.
+If it’s your first time to Glacier, your list will probably include places like the Going-to-the-Sun Road, Lake McDonald, or Avalanche Lake.